alpha9898/store_app/README.md

 - View product ratings and descriptions
 - Modular code structure for easy extension
 - Models and services for clean data management
+- Fetch all products from a remote API using `AllProductService`

 ## Project Structure

 - **lib/models/**: Contains data models such as `ProductModel` and `Rating`, with serialization/deserialization logic.
-- **lib/services/**: Contains services for fetching and managing product data from APIs.
+- **lib/services/**: Contains services for fetching and managing product data from APIs, including `AllProductService` for retrieving all products.
 - **lib/main.dart**: Entry point of the app, sets up the main UI and navigation.

 ## Getting Started